 - Provider requests clinical discussion of prior authorization denials.

 - Receipt and payment of drug store claims.

 - Complaints from drug stores for reimbursement concerns.

 Our Pharmacy Benefit Manager (PBM) maintains our pharmacy network.
 We are contracted with more than 95% of the Vendor Drug Program providers in Texas.
-The drug store network includes the national chain pharmacies (e.g. Walgreen’s, CVS, HEB, Target and Randall’s), as well as many others.
-The drug store network can be found here or by calling Superior Member Services.
-Any drug store that gives services to Superior Medicaid members must be a Vendor Drug Program participant and have a contract with our PBM.
-Contact Member Services at 1-877-935-8023 if you need help finding a pharmacy.
+The drug store network includes the national chains pharmacies [e.g. CVS (including those locations inside of Target), HEB, Walmart, and Randall’s], as well as many others.
+The drug store network can be found here or by calling Member Services.
+Any drug store that gives services to Superior Medicaid/CHIP members must be a Vendor Drug Program participant and have a contract with our PBM.
+Contact Member Services at 1-800-783-5386 if you need help finding a pharmacy.

 Out-of-state drug store providers should contact the Texas Vendor Drug Program to become a VDP drug store provider.
 They should also call to contract with Superior’s Pharmacy Benefit Manager (PBM).

 The Texas Medicaid formulary is available on the Texas Vendor Drug Program (VDP) website.
 The list is updated regularly and posted by the VDP.

 The Texas Medicaid Prior Authorization Criteria is available at the Texas Vendor Drug Program website.

 Clinical prior authorization edits are created by the Texas Vendor Drug Program.
 All clinical edits implemented by Superior HealthPlan can be found here.

 The Superior Pharmacy Department is responsible for: